r03ert0/Heraclitus-Fragments/README.md

 A repository for the fragments of Heraclitus.
 The fragments are randomly tweeted by [@HeraclitusBot](https://twitter.com/HeraclitusBot).

 Each fragment is present in two files, a file `fragment-#.greek.txt` containing the original greek text, and a file `fragment-#.english.txt` containing an english translation.
+The fragment numbers should correspond with those in Diels & Kranz "Die Fragmente Der Vorsokratiker".

 ## How to contribute